-The AVR128DA48 Curiosity Nano board has a 32.768 kHz crystal mounted.

-The AVR128DA48 is connected to the crystal by default, but the GPIOs are also routed to the edge connector through two solder points.
-The two I/O lines routed to the edge connector are disconnected by default to reduce the chance of an external signal causing contention with the crystal and to remove excessive capacitance on the lines.
-To use PF0 and PF1 as GPIO, some hardware modifications are required.
+The 32.768 kHz crystal is connected to AVR128DB48 on PF0 and PF1, which are also routed to the edge connector through two solder points.
+PF0 and PF1 are disconnected from the edge connector by default to reduce the chance of an external signal causing contention with the crystal, and to remove excessive capacitance on the lines.